 Compliance and training

-In cases where the DPO is a requirement, the role differs from other IT and information-centric functions such as the CIO or IT Director, who are focused on business and technology strategy; the CISO, who has a security-centric remit; or the chief data officer (CDO) who also has a technology-oriented position.
+In cases where the Data Protection Officer is a requirement, the role differs from other IT and information-centric functions such as the CIO or IT Director, who are focused on business and technology strategy; the CISO, who has a security-centric remit; or the chief data officer (CDO) who also has a technology-oriented position.

 Instead, the DPO will work across business departments to inform employees of their obligation to comply with GDPR and other data protection laws.
 They are also being responsible for monitoring compliance, providing training and internal audits, and advising on data protection risk impact assessments.